About the Author

 Philosophy Conception

-With that foundation, Inda created INDA Yoga, which is dedicated to an honest and unfettered inquiry into all practices, philosophies, techniques, and approaches that produce thriving in the individual, family, community, society, the planet, and beyond.
+With that foundation, Inda was inspired to create INDA Yoga, which is dedicated to an honest and unfettered inquiry into all practices, philosophies, techniques, and approaches that produce thriving in the individual, family, community, society, the planet, and beyond.
 This includes the contemplation of enduring spiritual wisdom from diverse cultures, together with the amazing knowledge gained from science and other truth-seeking endeavors.

 Inda is an author of courses of action to help people align with their soul path and is open to working with individuals and groups across the world teaching and speaking about them as her time allows.

-Inda, a highly sensitive soul, was born and raised in the West Indies, by the sea of the ancestral Taíno Caribbean island Borikén (renamed by European colonists "Puerto Rico" or "Rich Port" and USA territory since 1898), but currently resides in North Carolina.
-She is fully native and professionally bilingual and biliterate in Spanish and English and welcomes a diverse student base.
+As a highly sensitive soul and bilingual American Latina born and raised in the West Indies, by the sea of the ancestral Taíno Caribbean island Borikén (renamed by European colonists "Puerto Rico" or "Rich Port" and USA territory since 1898), Inda embraces and attracts a diverse student base, enriching her practice with varied perspectives and experiences.
+She currently resides in North Carolina.